Jamie Lynn Spears Reveals Why She Didn't Want to Become a Pop Singer Like Sister Britney Spears - E! Online

 Both Britney Spears and Jamie Lynn Spears entered the spotlight at an early age.
 But in a recent Instagram post, the youngest of the Spears siblings explained why she didn't pursue a career in pop music like her older sister.

-The topic came up after NYLON posted a tweet from Ashley Ray to Instagram on Thursday, Feb.
+The topic came up after NYLON re-shared a post from Ashley Ray to Instagram on Thursday, Feb.
 11. It read: "I think it's nice that in the early 2000s if your sister was a pop singer, you got to try it out too."
 The magazine then invited its followers to list their favorite pop singer siblings from that decade in the comments section below.

 "Never tried it," Jamie Lynn wrote.
 "There was no competing with the GOAT."